This is Why You’re Not Codependent | BTR.ORG

 It takes mental, emotional, and physical energy to get to safety.
 Don’t waste your precious energy on trying to “fix” yourself… yet.

-After you have successfully separated yourself from abuse, you may find that you are still concerned about possibly being codependent.
+After you’ve established safety boundaries to separate yourself as much as possible from the harm, you may find that you are still concerned about possibly being codependent.

-Wait until you are truly safe and have re-established your sense of worth.
-At that point, a trauma-sensitive, abuse-informed professional can help you unpack any personal issues you wish to work through.
+It’s wise to make sure that your emotional safety, security, and sense of self are at healthy levels before you consider this step.
+When you’re ready, a trauma-sensitive, abuse-informed professional can help you unpack any personal issues you wish to work through.

-However, most women find that when they’ve achieved safety from abuse, many perceived “character flaws” don’t actually exist and were merely a consequence of living with abuse.
+However, most women find that when they’ve established a good deal of emotional & psychological safety from abuse, many perceived “character flaws” don’t actually exist and were merely a consequence of living with abuse.

 BTR.ORG Supports Betrayal Trauma Victims